Bergen Airbnb Market Analysis 2025: Short Term Rental Data & Vacation Rental Statistics in North Holland, Netherlands

 Understanding Airbnb License Requirements & STR Laws in Bergen (2025)

-Yes, Bergen, North Holland, Netherlands enforces high STR regulations.
-Obtaining a license and ensuring compliance is almost certainly required according to current 2025 STR laws.
+While Bergen, North Holland, Netherlands currently shows low STR regulations, specific Airbnb license requirements might still exist or change.
 Always verify the latest short term rental regulations and Airbnb license requirements directly with local government authorities for Bergen to ensure full compliance before hosting.

 Top Performing Airbnb Properties in Bergen (2025)